-All Independent Non-Executive Directors are subjected to independence assessment by the Nomination Committee and to be recommended to the Board to form an opinion on the independency of the Independent Non-Executive Directors.
-Based on the independence declaration obtained from Independent Director during the financial year ended under review, the Board is satisfied with the level of independence demonstrated by all the Independent Non-Executive Directors, and their ability to bring independent and objective judgement to board deliberations.
+All Independent Non-Executive Directors are subject to independence assessment by the Nomination Committee's and to be recommended to the Board to form an opinion on the independency of the Independent Non-Executive Directors.
+Based on the Independence declaration obtained from Independent Director during the Financial year ended under review, the Board is satisfied with the level of independence demonstrated by all the Independent Non-Executive Directors, and their ability to bring independent and objective judgement to board deliberations.

-The tenure of an Independent Director, as stated in the MCCG and Board Charter, shall not exceed a cumulative term of nine (9) years.
-In the event that such Director is to be remained as Independent Director, the Board shall first justify and obtain annual shareholders' approval.
-If the Board continues to retain the Independent Director after the 12th years, the Board should seek annual shareholders' approval through a two-tier voting process.
+The tenure of an Independent Director, as stated in the Board Charter, shall not exceed a cumulative term of nine (9) years.
+Upon completion of the nine (9) years, such Independent Director may continue to serve on the Board subject to the director's re-designation as a Non-Independent Director.
+In the event such Director is to remain as Independent Director, the Board shall first justify and obtain annual shareholders' approval.
+If the Board continues to retain the Independent Director after the twelve (12) years, the Board should seek annual shareholders' approval through a two-tiers voting process.